-STUN supports both MESSAGE-INTEGRITY and MESSAGE-INTEGRITY-SHA256, which is subject to bid down attacks by an on-path attacker.
+STUN supports both MESSAGE-INTEGRITY and MESSAGE-INTEGRITY-SHA256, which is subject to bid-down attacks by an on-path attacker that would strip the MESSAGE-INTEGRITY-SHA256 attribute leaving only the MESSAGE-INTEGRITY attribute and exploiting a potential vulnerability.
 Protection of the channel itself, using TLS or DTLS, mitigates these attacks.
 Timely removal of the support of MESSAGE-INTEGRITY in a future version of STUN is necessary.